kmccleary3301/stream-mdx/examples/streaming-markdown-starter/README.md

 > Set `NEXT_PUBLIC_STREAMING_WORKER_HELPER=true` in `.env.local` if you want the starter to instantiate the worker via `createDefaultWorker()` (the same helper used by the React package).

-> The package.json links the local `@stream-mdx/*` workspaces via `file:../../packages/...`.
+> This repo uses npm workspaces, so the starter depends on `@stream-mdx/*` via workspace versions (currently `0.0.0`).
 Update the versions if you publish the packages to npm.